guidugaich/jungle-challenge/README.md

 All components are in the `./src/components` folder, and the components themselves are folders that contain both an `index.jsx` and a `style.css` file.

+# Testing

+There are 2 test cases implemented, both related to the form.
+They check the email validation and if the correct API call was made after submitting.
+Tests can be checked with `npm run test`